scharffc/NameandFavFood/list.md

-﻿What is your name, favorite food?
+What is your name, favorite food?

 Clone the repo, create a branch, add your name and favorite food to the list in the branch, and merge back.

+Indeevara | Biryani

 Carl | KBBQ